On lie detection

-To understand why “lie detection” is controversial, we need to get into the history of it a little bit, and we also need to explain what different ideas are floating around.
-We'll make it quick.
+To understand why “lie detection” is controversial, we need to get into the history of it a little bit, and we also need to explain what different ideas are floating around, and talk about iBorderCtrl specifically.
+This text, and the footnotes, should give you an overview of the “lie detection” field and outline the gross lack of scientific basis for many of the developments in it.

 History of "Lie Detection"